pauloandresoares/english-interview/initial-interview-1.md

 ## 1. Tell me about yourself.
 **Answer:**

 "My name is Paulo André, and I am from Brasilia, Brazil.
-I am passionate about programming and love staying up-to-date with the latest technologies and industry trends.
+I am passionate about technology and I love programming.
+I enjoy staying up-to-date with the latest technologies and industry trends.
 I enjoy solving complex problems and constantly strive to improve my skills.
 Outside of work, I like to travel, spend time with my family, and learn new languages."

-## 2. Why are you interested in this position?
+## 2. Can you describe your past experience in the industry? / Could you share some details about your professional background?
 **Answer:**
-"I am interested in this position because it aligns with my career goals and offers an opportunity to work with cutting-edge technologies.
-I have extensive experience in software architecture and development, and I believe my skills can significantly contribute to your team.
-Additionally, I am impressed by the company's commitment to innovation and continuous improvement, which matches my personal values and professional aspirations."

-## 3. Can you describe your past experience in the industry? / Could you share some details about your professional background?
-**Answer:**
-"I have worked in the software development industry for over 15 years, starting as a programmer and gradually moving into leadership roles.
+"I have been working in the software development industry for over 15 years, starting as a programmer and gradually moving into leadership roles.
 I have experience working with financial institutions, educational companies, and telecommunications firms, as well as healthcare, government, and legal sectors.
 I have worked as a full-stack developer, software architect, and solutions architect.
 In these roles, I designed system architectures, led development teams, and ensured high-quality project delivery.
 My technical skills include proficiency in Java, PHP, Node.js, and Python, among others.
 Additionally, I have developed strong soft skills in communication, teamwork, and problem-solving, which help me collaborate effectively with different teams and stakeholders."

-## 4. Explain the scope of your current role.
+## 3. Explain the scope of your current role.
 **Answer:**
-"In my current role as a full-stack developer at AGU, General Legal Office of Brazil, which is considered the largest law firm in the world, I work on a critical system that manages approximately 300 million legal cases in its database.
-The technologies we use include PHP, Java, and Angular with Redux for state management.
-My responsibilities involve developing and maintaining the system, ensuring its performance and reliability.
-Throughout my career, I have also taken on roles such as software architect and solutions architect, where I designed system architectures, led development teams, and ensured high-quality project delivery."
+"I have over 15 years of experience in software development, starting as a programmer and moving into leadership roles.
+My experience is multi-faceted, and my skills are versatile.
+I have worked with financial institutions, educational companies, telecommunications firms, healthcare, government, and legal sectors.
+I have been a full-stack developer, software architect, and solutions architect.
+I designed system architectures, led development teams, and ensured high-quality project delivery.
+My technical skills include Java, PHP, Node.js, and Python.
+I also have strong soft skills in communication, teamwork, and problem-solving, which help me work well with different teams and stakeholders."

+## 4. Why do you want to leave your current job?
+Answer:
+"I have a long period of experience and have worked on many projects in Brazil.
+After the pandemic, remote work opportunities have increased, and I see this as a chance to work on international projects and collaborate with people from different cultures.
+I believe this would be a great professional experience and aligns with my current career goals."

 ## 5. What are your future goals and why are you interested in this position?
 **Answer:**